jamessmithies/jamessmithies.org/ReadMe.md

 A description can be found at Smithies, J. (2016).
 'Full Stack DH: Building a Virtual Research Environment on a Raspberry Pi'.
 In Digital Humanities 2016: Conference Abstracts.
 Jagiellonian University & Pedagogical University, Kraków, pp. 364-36.

-The project is hobbyist quality.
+The project is hobbyist quality, used to help me udnerstand various aspects of web design and hosting.
+It was initially created using Wordpress then manually copied into Django and hosted on various  hardware (EC2, Raspberry Pi) before being converted to an offline (Dango) -> static (GitHub Pages) solution.
+It's a Frankensteined solution but works well enough for something ~15 years old.
 If, for some unlikely reason, you'd like to use the project:

 1] Edit secrets files
 * Remove 'env_default' and add appropriate settings in an 'env' file.
 * Remove 'web/projectfiles/settings/secrets.py_default', and add appropriate settings to a 'web/projectfiles/settings/secrets.py' file.
 * Remove 'web/projectfiles/templates/zotero/zot.py_default' and add appropriate settings to a 'web/projectfiles/templates/zotero/zot.py' file.

-2] This project uses Dockerised instances of letsencrypt / certbot to generate SSL certs.
-It also has x86 and arm64v8 deployment modes (I use x86 for dev/test and host the project on an arm64v8 Rock 64), which complicates things.
-See .ssl/ReadMe files for an explanation of how to toggle between the two architectures, and generate certs. tl;dr = you need to edit the following files to toggle between x86 and arm64v8 deployment modes before you (optionally) generate certs.
-* .docker-compose.yml;
-* nginx/default.conf;
-* nginx/Dockerfile;
-* ssl/nginx.conf.

-3] As per the ReadMe files, after 1 and 2 are completed it's a simple matter of
-* cd web
+2] Build the docker containers and load the database (this will of course be the database for jamessmithies.org but could be replaced)
 * make build-up
 * make load

+The website can be accessed at ```localhost```.
+Log in at http://localhost/admin/login/admin/ to add blog posts etc.

+3] The makefile contains actions that can be performed: update the Zotero bibliography, make the static files, run the Mastodon update process, publish the static files, export ('dump') the database etc.